dockersamples/easy-http-routing-with-traefik/README.md

 ## Contributing

-Find a bug?
-Feel free to create an issue or submit a PR.

-If you have a feature request, feel free to open an issue.
-Be mindful that this repo is intended to serve as a sample for a specific guide.
-Therefore, features that go beyond the scope of the guide are likely to be rejected.
+Since this project is intended to support a specific use case guide, contributions are limited to bug fixes or security issues.
+If you have a question, feel free to open an issue!